Alpha-1ne/Workspaces/README.md

   Please check the issues section.
 Fixing issues one by one.

 ## TODO
-  1. Add CheckBox to run task as an Admin
+  1. Add CheckBox to run task as an Admin.
   2. Add option to run any Command.
-  3. Add option to run individual tasks.
-(High Priority)